top of page

 Violent Crimes Affect a Bond

-If a person is arrested for a violent crime or serious felony crime or has a history of fleeing, they may be denied bail altogether.
+If a person is arrested for a violent crime or severe felony crime or has a history of fleeing, they may be denied bail altogether.
 But for those in between, there is a chance they could be placed under a no-bail bond hold until a judge decides otherwise.

 What is a No Bail Bond Hold?